devwithzachary/presentations/kotlin-multiplatform-library-in-10-minutes/deck.md

 ## Why Not?

-# No additiona business logic or helper functions
+# No additional business logic or helper functions

 ---